-The Brunel Business School (BBS) are offering a number of prestigious scholarships for UK/EU and International applicants joining the Brunel MBA in September 2020 and January 2021 of the 2020/21 academic year.
+The Brunel Business School (BBS) are offering a number of prestigious scholarships for UK and overseas (including EU) applicants joining the Brunel MBA in September 2021 and January 2022 of the 2021/22 academic year.
 Brunel Pathway College (BPC) and Brunel Language Centre (BLC) students can apply for this scholarship after successful completion of their pre-masters course.

 Successful awardees may be expected to undertake specified duties as Brunel Ambassadors for the Brunel Business School (BBS).
 Activities might involve representing the MBA programme at internal and external marketing and recruitment events, providing guest talks and seminars to undergraduate/postgraduate students, providing reports on each event and writing a Brunel MBA Blog and/or other initiatives as appropriate.
 In addition, awardees will also be expected to assume mentoring responsibilities as required by BBS.
 Scholarship winners will be contacted by the MBA or Marketing team as and when participation is required.